markybuilds/nba-stat-projections/k8s/testing/TEAM_DEMO_EMAIL.md

 - Database access credentials
 - Prometheus and Alertmanager dashboard access

-These will be provided before the session.
+Access credentials will be provided via secure email 24 hours before the session.
 If you already have access to these systems, please ensure your credentials are up to date.

 ### Follow-Up Sessions